The bathroom is a really scary place for a senior who is losing his or her independence.

-Sometimes even, your need progresses and what works one day may not work the next.
+Sometimes, your need progresses, and what works one day may not work the next.

 I recommend that you discuss the use of any bathroom equipment with your doctor or therapist.
-They know your individual medical situation and can help with your decision.Scott Grant, ATP, CRTS
+They know your individual medical situation and can help with your decision.Scott Grant, CSA, ATP

 1. Getting In and Out of The Shower and Tub

-When you having balance or joint problem in their legs, stepping over the edge of a standard or garden tub is a real problem.
+When you have balance or joint problems in your legs, stepping over the edge of a standard or garden tub is a real problem.